- It is normal to feel lost when someone close to you dies, and it takes time adapt to new life situations.

 Consider joining a support group.
 Support groups offer you the chance to talk with others who share your feelings and experiences.
 Other people who have lost a loved one to cancer have likely experienced many of the same changes and can offer you both emotional support and practical advice as you adjust.

 Remember the positive.
-Reorganizing your priorities, developing new interests, and learning new skills can bring positive changes to your life.
-Allow yourself to feel proud of new accomplishments, and remember that it is not disloyal to your loved one to enjoy new activities or set new goals.
+Shifting your priorities, developing new interests, and learning new skills can bring positive changes to your life.
+Allow yourself to feel proud of new accomplishments, and remember that it is not disloyal to your loved one to enjoy new activities or set new goals for the future.